Cruciform block: New Cruciform

-New Cruciform blocks is an improved design from Old Cruciform.
-The design in common in public housing estates and HOS courts.
+The New Cruciform design is improved from Old Cruciform.
+It is common in public housing estates and HOS courts.

 Overview

-The new design appeared since 1983.
+The new design appeared in 1983.
 The first blocks are located at Ching Wah Court, Tuen Mun, Tsing Yi, Kwai Tsing, Kam On Court, Ma On Shan, Sha Tin, which were all completed in 1987.
 Another batch is located at Tung Tao Court, Shau Kei Wan, Eastern Dist., HK.

 Design

-New Cruciform blocks are designed exclusively for HOS courts.
-Therefore, it has only 10 units per story.
+New Cruciform blocks were designed exclusively for HOS courts.
+Therefore, they have only ten units per story.
 There are two bedrooms for each unit.
-Three bedroom units are rare, and look like private housing.
-There are four wings, two having 3, while the rest have 2.
+Three-bedroom units are rare, and look like private housing.
+Each story has two three-unit wings and two two-unit wings.

-The block at Wo Che Estate was originally to have a cross-shaped design, but because of terrain and noise restrictions, it was changed into a T-shaped, only having 6 units per floor.
-4 of the units have two-bedroom designs while 2 of the units have three-bedroom designs.
+The block at Wo Che Estate was originally to have a cross-shaped design, but because of terrain and noise restrictions, it was changed into a T-shaped one with only six units per floor.
+Four of the units have two-bedroom designs, while the other two have three-bedroom designs.